 Before you Update

 Before you update, you should always make sure that you have a backup of your website (and can restore it if needed).
-Very rarely does anything go wrong, but better safe than sorry.
-If you need help getting started backing up your site, read my tutorial on Backing up WordPress with BackWPup.
+Rarely does anything go wrong, but better safe than sorry.

 If this already is sounding daunting, check out our Maintenance services.

 Worry-Free WordPress Benefit: 24/7 Monitoring, Updates, Security Scans, and Backups

 For clients who are signed up for our Worry-Free WordPress Care Plans we handle all of this.
 Your website is monitored 24/7 for uptime including monitoring your website’s SSL status.
 We also scan your website daily for known vulnerabilities, blacklist status, out-of-date software, and malware.